vliz-be-opsci/py-rabbit/README.rst

 rab_the_bit
 ===================================

-A wrapper around Kombu to use RabbitMQ, specialy on docker images
+A wrapper around Kombu to use RabbitMQ, specially on docker images

 Started on 2023-08-18